 You then get to explore the town and, more importantly, the spooky sites of Bran castle, where historians will be waiting for you on each floor to tell you everything from its history to its ghost stories within the narrow winding stairways and 60 old timbered rooms, underground passages, secret tunnels, and collections of furniture, weapons and armour dating from the 14th to the 19th centuries.

-It’s then time to don your best costume for an unforgettable Halloween in Transylvania!
+By evening, it’s time to showcase your best costume for an unforgettable Halloween in Transylvania!

 Day 6: Bran / Bucharest

 The party might be over, but the travel isn’t.
 Travel back to Bucharest via Snagov Monastery, then spend the remainder of the day enjoying Bucharest.
 If you have the energy, enjoy the nightlife in the capital, which has plenty to offer after a day of sightseeing.

 Day 7: Bucharest.
 Trip End Day

 Depart at any time.
 Stay on in Bucharest.
 Or embark on more Romania travel.
 The choice is yours.

 Book Your Space for the Halloween in Romania Trip

 The seven-day Halloween in Transylvania, Romania trip is priced from £999 per person travelling in a loop to and from Bucharest, giving you a chance to see the highlights of the region outside of the capital and the national monument that is Bran castle.
 Aside from its reputation as the stronghold of Dracula, Romania ranks as one of Europe’s lesser-explored regions, beguiling visitors with its stunning Gothic architecture surrounded by a blanket of rugged forests and mountains.
 As idyllic as it is by day, the real fun happens at night – particularly Halloween, when G Adventures will treat you to a costume party in an authentic castle.
 These are Halloween party tickets that you don’t want to miss out on.

 This tour promotion is in conjunction with G Adventures, who I have been travelling with for over a decade and of whom I am now affiliated with as one of their ‘Wanderers’ ambassadors.
 Will you join this adventure in 2019?